 When you have many people on the team, it’s imperative you have a clear picture of who is doing what and whether they are fulfilling their obligations.
 Ideally way to achieve this is to have a software to see what employees are doing and thankfully, that exists.

-With the help of Workpuls, you can easily see what activities team members spend the most time on and whether those activities are productive or not.
+With the help of an employee time tracking app like Workpuls you can easily see what activities team members spend the most time on and whether those activities are productive or not.
 After that, you get a clear image of who needs to step up their work game and who is constantly being productive.

 With a platform like this, it’s easy to keep an eye on your employees and it’s no surprise that Workpuls is probably the best software to monitor computer activity.

 There are employees who can easily shut off from the office noise, but they're still have the almighty internet access to shift their attention to.

 If you're want to see which websites your employees are using, you can use employee internet usage monitoring software.

 Workpuls monitors website usage of every employee during office hours.
 Additionally, managers have a clear overview if those websites are considered to be productive or unproductive for a certain team.
 This way you can easily distinguish whether your employees spend their time on something productive or not.

 If your team is working remotely, you should periodically check what they’re doing.
 If you aren’t satisfied with their work, maybe some kind of remote desktop monitoring software is the right thing for you to implement.